kristianlm/chicken-gochan/readme.md

 ## API

-    [procedure] (make-gochan)
+    [procedure] (make-gochan [item1] [item2] ...)

-Construct a `gochan` record.
+Construct a `gochan` channel initialized with optional items.
 Each gochan holds a buffer whose length is limited by memory only.

     [procedure] (gochan-send chan msg)